cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## 1/8" Drill Bit

 1.The label on the perpetually vacant slot in the drill bit set.
-2. The bit that you use for everything.
+2.The bit that you use for everything.
 3. You bought ten at the start of the season, but they have all mysteriously disappeared by the week before bag.~Joseph Smith

 ## 2nd Year Veteran